Geoogolla/enterprise-docs/docs/designer-guide/manage-content/data-sources-management.md

 Click the `Actions` button in the data sources grid context menu and select `Delete` to delete the data source.
 ![Delete a data source](/static/assets/on-premise/images/manage-content/manage-data-sources/delete-data-source.png)

-> Data Sources cannot be deleted if a report uses it.
+> Data Sources cannot be deleted if a report and dataset uses it.

 ## REST API Reference

-The following table illustrates the list of available APIs related to datasources in Bold Reports On-Premise.
+The following table illustrates the list of available API's related to datasources in Bold Reports On-Premise.

 <table>
     <tr>